What Are Current Car Loan Interest Rates?

 What kind of credit score do I have?

-Your credit score is essential in determining whether or not your application will be approved and at what average auto loan rate with a down payment (if needed).
+Your credit score is essential in determining whether or not your application will be approved and at what loan rate.
+Additionally, it can affect the amount of a down payment (if needed).
 Before applying for an auto loan, check your credit score so there are no surprises down the road.

 What are Car Loan Interest Rates Right Now by Credit Score?